notmatthancock/neural_network/README.md

 ## Supervised Learning
 Supervised classification or regression is done by instantiating a `NeuralNetworkClassifier` or `NeuralNetworkRegressor` object respectively.
 Classification assumes classes are mutually exclusive and uses the negative log-likelihood of the multinomial regression model as a loss function.
 Regression uses mean-squared error as a loss.

-## Unsupervised Learning
-Unsupervised learning may be done by specifying the input and response data as the same for a `NeuralNetworkRegressor` model.
-This creates what's commmonly called an autoencoder.

 ### Examples
 Import theano for activation functions.
 ```